 Your doctor may have you stop taking this medicine after about 5 years.
 Doing so decreases the risk of certain side effects.
 This is called a drug holiday.

 You also may get bisphosphonates through a vein (IV).
 Most often this is done once a year.

-If you are at high risk for fractures, your doctor may ask you to take parathyroid hormone.
+If you are at high risk of fractures, your doctor may ask you to take parathyroid hormone.

 Calcitonin is a medicine that slows the rate of bone loss.
-It:
+This medicine:

 Raloxifene (Evista) may also be used to prevent and treat osteoporosis.

-Call your health care provider for these symptoms or side effects:
+Call your doctor for these symptoms or side effects:

-Alendronate (Fosamax); Ibandronate (Boniva); Risedronate (Actonel); Zoledronic acid (Reclast); Raloxifene (Evista); Teriparatide (Forteo); Low bone density - medicines; Osteoporosis - medicines
+Alendronate (Fosamax); Ibandronate (Boniva); Risedronate (Actonel); Zoledronic acid (Reclast); Raloxifene (Evista); Teriparatide (Forteo); Denosumab (Prolia); Low bone density - medicines; Osteoporosis - medicines

 Lewiecki EM.
 In the clinic.
 Osteoporosis.
 Ann Intern Med.
 2011 Jul 5;155(1):ITC1-1-15; quiz ITC1-16.